ashley-breunich/lab-04/README.md

 ##  Documentation

+10.17.18
 Unfortunately, I have not been able to get the transformation function to work.
 It reads the file and, I believe, goes through the transformation, but just spits out the same image as before in the new file.
 I don't think I am passing through the correct paramater in the transformReverse function.

+10.18.18
+Hai helped me get my code working.
+I played around with a transformation function - it isn't doing what I want it to quite yet but it is transforming the image with wavy lines!!

 #### Function Breakdown